 If clearing the browser cache wasn't enough, you should clear the DNS cache of your operating system.
 This can be done as follows:

-- Call up your computer's console (cmd, or "Terminal" on Macs).
+- Call the console of your computer (cmd, or "Terminal" on Mac).

 - Depending on your operating system, execute the following command on it:

 If it still doesn't work, you can try restarting your router.
 If this doesn't help either, the problem is the DNS cache of your Internet provider.
 Unfortunately, you can only wait and see what happens here.
 It can take up to 48 hours to synchronize the DNS servers and the DNS cache in the individual routers (including your router).
 The only thing you can do is try again at a later time.

 One last sensible attempt is to access the domain in another way, for example via mobile data or a VPN, instead of using a Wi-Fi connection and check whether this works.
 If the site is displayed via a different connection, a little patience is guaranteed to help you - because your router still has to synchronize its DNS cache with the DNS servers.
 Unfortunately, there is no way to speed this up.
 If the site is not displayed even with a different connection, you can check the DNS setting again with the aforementioned A record and AAAA record of your site .
 However, if the records are set correctly, the same applies as before - unfortunately you can only wait for the DNS cache of your router to be synchronized with the DNS servers.

 A DNS-related inaccessibility of your website is a condition that in most cases will resolve itself with patience and a little waiting.
 It's not actually a "problem" but a necessary process – the internet works exactly as it should because of this process.
 If the problem on your website is still present after 48 hours, however, and none of the tips mentioned here help, please contact our support.
 In these cases, it's most likely not the DNS.
 But even if you are unsure whether you have done everything correctly or whether you've understood the correlations correctly, please feel free to contact our support anyway!